 Figure 3.1: User Interface in Virtual Reality

-User interface (UI) in virtual reality (VR) refers to the graphical and interactive elements that allow users to interact with the VR environment and control their experience.
-The UI in VR is unique compared to traditional 2D interfaces, as it must be designed to work within a 3D space and to account for the user's movement and spatial awareness.

 In VR, UI is usually presented within the virtual environment itself, rather than as a separate screen or window.
 This means that UI must be integrated seamlessly into the environment and designed to blend in with the surrounding objects.

 The UI in VR can include a variety of elements, such as menus, buttons, sliders, and text.
 These elements are typically designed to be interacted with hand-held controllers or hand-tracking technology, allowing users to point, click, and drag objects within the environment.